geopm/geopm/geopmdpy/README.md

 to build and install this package.

-### Helper Script to Build Latest Development Snapshot
+### User Build/Install Helper Script for geopmdpy and libgeopmd

 A script called `install_user.sh` is provided which builds and installs `libgeopmd` and `geopmdpy` for a single user.
 This script may be a simple helper for